HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 ### Distracting content

 Some users, such as those with cognitive disabilities, have difficulties concentrating on the same task for long periods of time.
-These users don’t want to deal with pages including lots of motion and animations—especially when these effects are purely cosmetic and not related to the task at hand.
+These users don’t want to deal with pages that include lots of motion and animations, especially when these effects are purely cosmetic and not related to the task at hand.
 At a minimum, these users need a way to turn all distracting animations off.

 Unfortunately, our findings indicate that infinitely looping animations are quite common on the web, with 21.04% of pages using them through infinite CSS animations or [`<marquee>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/marquee) and [`<blink>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blink) elements.

 It is interesting to note however, that the bulk of this problem appears to be a few popular third-party stylesheets which include infinitely looping CSS animations by default.
+We were unable to determine how many pages actually used these animation styles.

 ## Media on the web